 4. Which chemotherapy drug combinations work best?

-Many chemotherapy treatments are administered as a “cocktail” of sorts, combining multiple drugs given intravenously.
+Many chemotherapy treatments are administered through a “cocktail” that combines multiple intravenous drugs.
 This treatment approach is considered one of the most effective, and will vary based on your form of cancer.
 An example of one very popular combination chemotherapy regimen for treating breast cancer is TAC (Taxotere, Adriamycin and Cyclophosphamide).
 Since both Taxol and Taxotere are drugs in the taxane class, either may be used in the TAC drug cocktail.
 If your doctor recommends Taxotere, be sure to ask about the irreversible, permanent hair loss that affects 10-15% of patients.

 5. How long can I expect chemotherapy vs. radiation treatment to last?